 Connecticut Notaries Public do not notarize documents.
 We notarize signatures.
 What makes a signature on a document notarized is the presence of the Notary Public's written signature and the date of the Notary's commission expiration.
 The Notary's name and date of commission may be stamped in ink near the Notary's signature, or they may be printed by hand.
 Connecticut law does not require a Notary to use an ink stamp.

-If a Notary Public uses an embossing seal and / or an ink stamp, the format must match that set forth in the Notary Public Handbook.
+If a Notary Public uses an embossing seal and / or an ink stamp, the format must match that set forth in the Notary Public Manual.

 "Can a Connecticut Notary Public notarize their own Power of Attorney document?"